mhwombat/bin/README.md

 ## copyWithRef
 Copies text with some info about where it came from.

+## doi2bib
+Fetch the BibTeX information for a DOI.
+Example:
+   doi2bib 10.1162/artl_a_00074
+Requirements: curl

 ## duplicated-haskell-code
 A script to find common code between all pairs of Haskell files in the current directory.